The Garlo Well Temple

 A System of Architectural Education

-The tholos technique is so inscrutable and counter-intuitive that typically no one would ever be able to build one of
+The tholos technique is so inscrutable and counter-intuitive that typically no one would ever be able to build one of these structures by just closely observing them as could easily be done with the very intuitive and widely used techniques of "post and lintel" and corbelled arch construction that involved nothing more than the simple stacking and cantilevering of stones.

-At some point after their original construction the society in the area must have placed a good deal of value on this
+At some point after their original construction the society in the area must have placed a good deal of value on this new addition to their architectural palette.
+It would have been absolutely necessary to create a strong system of enduring education in order to sustain the theoretical knowledge of the tholos throughout many generations over a period of more than two thousand years.

 The Geo-Chronology of the Minoan Tholos

-greater Mediterranean and Europe in 2007.
+With this in mind I began to map the geo-chronological appearance of the tholos' "cultural signature" throughout the greater Mediterranean and Europe in 2007.
 At the time I was quite surprised by what I found.
-Very soon after the
+Very soon after the tholos' appearance as tombs on Crete they were constructed for the same purpose in southeastern Spain among the Los Millares.

 Los Millares Tholos Tombs

-near Santa Fe de Mondújar, Almeria, Andalusia, Spain
+near Santa Fe de Mondujar, Almeria, Andalusia, Spain

-After the fall of the Los Millares (about 2300 or 2200 BC) the tholos was transformed into large defensive watchtower
+After the fall of the Los Millares (about 2300 or 2200 BC) the tholos was transformed into large defensive watchtower fortresses by the El Argar (ex: Motilla del Azuer near Daimiel in central Spain).

 Motilla del Azuer Tholos Watchtower Fortress